codesmart3/OSSL20_MiniProject_Bank/README.md

 Once you succesfully execute the program, you will be able to see the menu, which has the list of actions you could do.
 Some of the choices (ex.
 1. Add a new member) require you to give inputs.
 Follow the instruction given by the program carefully.
 Example text files are included.
-'8.
-Read from text file' will read records from "list.txt" '9.
-Append Data from text file' will read records from "append.txt" '4.
-Save records to text file' will save the records to "output.txt" You can modify the records in "list.txt" and "append.txt", but make sure you follow the format.
+<em>8.
+Read from text file</em> will read records from "list.txt"
+<em>9.
+Append Data from text file</em> will read records from "append.txt"
+<em>4.
+Save records to text file</em> will save the records to "output.txt"
+You can modify the records in "list.txt" and "append.txt", <strong>but make sure you follow the format</strong>.

 ## Example Scenario
 If you are not sure how to add the record, follow below inputs.